 AARP Membership — $12 for your first year when you sign up for Automatic Renewal

 Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP the Magazine.

 “They’ll come up and take food out of our hands,” says Gouin, 49, of St. Stephen, South Carolina, whose fifth chicken, Dorothy, was recently snatched out of a field by a hawk, leaving her devastated.
 “They’re our pets, 100 percent.”

 At-home chicken ownership spiked at the beginning of the pandemic in March 2020 but has remained consistent since then, says Chris Lesley, the editor of Chickens & More Magazine and the author of Raising Chickens: The Common Sense Beginner’s Guide to Backyard Chickens.
 People have become increasingly interested in keeping chickens, even in cities and suburbs, due to enhanced interested in organic food, understanding where food comes from and concerns about the environment, Lesley explains.

 “Quarantine was the flash point that motivated a lot of people to get chickens,” Lesley wrote in an email, “but the underlying reasons people wanted them are still there.”

 Consider rental chickens

-Companies like RentACoop and Rent The Chicken, which deliver to locations across the country and in Canada, provide you with two to four egg-laying hens, a portable coop, feed, a feeder and waterer, and a handy guide for beginners.
+Companies such as RentACoop and Rent The Chicken, which deliver to locations across the country and in Canada, provide customers with two to four egg-laying hens, a portable coop, feed, a feeder and waterer, and a handy guide for beginners.
 Rental periods vary from four weeks to six months and cost between $250 and $500.
 If you find yourself smitten with your new feathered friends, you can often purchase them, and your rental fee may go toward the total purchase price.
 You can even add more chickens or upgrade your coop for an extra fee.